 Breast cancer risk-reducing medications within research

-There are clinical trials studying medications to lower the risk for breast cancer.
-The following are clinical trials studying agents to lower the risk for breast cancer in high risk women:
+The following are clinical trials studying medications and other agents to lower the risk for breast cancer in high-risk women:

 Visit our HBOC research search tool to find additional prevention and detetion research studies.